Dstri26/Writing-in-air-using-finger/README.md

 First image is HSL and Second one is HSV

-We use HSl because :
+We use HSL because :

  In HSL, the Saturation component always goes from fully saturated color to the equivalent gray (in HSV, with V at maximum, it goes from saturated color to white, which may be considered counterintuitive).